Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Introduction

 Extensive experiments are conducted on two different sequence learning tasks: ASR and scene text recognition (STR).
 Empirically, we verify that the student distilled from the Oracle Teacher achieves better performance compared to the case when it is distilled from the other pre-trained models, which yield the high performance for each task.
-Apart from performance, we also measure the computational cost for training teacher model and shows that a powerful teacher can be trained with a reduced computational burden via the proposed scheme.
+Apart from performance, we measure the computational cost for training teacher model and show that a powerful teacher can be trained with a reduced computational burden via the proposed scheme.
+Through an in-depth case study, we also analyze the effect of target injection and the linguistic information acquired from the encoder.
+Additionally, it is verified that Oracle Teacher performs well in different KD scenarios, including a transducer framework and a self-training setting.

 Our \textbf{main contributions} are summarized as follows: \begin{enumerate} \item Our paper introduces a new type of teacher for CTC-based sequence models, namely Oracle Teacher, that utilizes the output labels as an additional input for model training.
 The proposed teacher model can estimate a more accurate CTC alignment, providing more optimal guidance to the student.
 To the best of our knowledge, this is the first attempt of using the target input to improve the performance of a teacher model. \item Through extensive experiments on two sequence learning tasks, including ASR and STR, we verify the superiority of the Oracle Teacher compared to the conventional teacher models.
 Moreover, our framework dramatically reduces the computational cost of the teacher model in terms of the training time and required GPU resources. \item In a detailed case study and analysis, we validate why the proposed method can result in better KD performance than the conventional teacher and check if the Oracle Teacher is correctly trained while preventing the trivial solution.